Kotlin/KEEP/proposals/common-atomics.md

 and when the _atomicfu compiler plugin_ is applied, these `kotlinx.atomicfu` atomics are inlined.

 Our future goal is to eliminate the separate set of `kotlinx.atomicfu` atomics entirely.
-The _atomicfu compiler plugin_ would then directly inline `kotlin.concurrent` atomic types on demand, without requiring users to replace standard library atomics with those from the library.
+The _atomicfu compiler plugin_ would then directly inline `kotlin.concurrent.atomics` atomic types on demand, without requiring users to replace standard library atomics with those from the library.

 **Problem:** the _atomicfu compiler plugin_ imposes certain constraints on the usage of atomics.